12 posters from Wes Anderson's new film.

 Mathieu Amalric trong vai sĩ quan cảnh sát Pháp

-We could call these 12 posters promotional material, a list of film awards contenders, or a masterpiece of art—which is what it is.
+We could call these 12 posters promotional materials, a list of nominees for a film award, or a masterpiece of art—as it truly is.